Telescopium−Grus Cloud

 The Telescopium−Grus Cloud is a galaxy filament in the constellations of Pavo, Indus, and Telescopium.
 It was first defined by astronomer Brent Tully in his book The Nearby Galaxies Atlas and its companion book The Nearby Galaxies Catalog.

+In 2014, it was announced that the Southern Supercluster Strand is a lobe in a greater supercluster, Laniakea, that is centered on the Great Attractor.
+This would mean that the Southern Supercluster Strand's components, the Telescopium−Grus Cloud and the Southern Supercluster would be part of this new supercluster.
+The Virgo Supercluster would also be part of this greater supercluster, thus becoming the local supercluster.

 Physical characteristics

 The Telescopium−Grus Cloud is a collection of at least 24 galaxy groups.
 It is low density galaxy filament, with no central concentration of galaxies.
 The filament along with the Pavo-Indus Supercluster form parts of a wall bounding the Local Void.
 Likewise, both structures also form a wall bounding the Sculptor Void.

-The Telescopium−Grus Cloud is a branch that is part of a larger filament extending from the Centaurus Cluster that is known as the Southern Supercluster strand which also encompasses the Fornax-Eridanus-Dorado complex which is also known as the Southern Supercluster.
-The Southern Supercluster strand extends all the way to the Perseus–Pisces Supercluster.
+The Telescopium−Grus Cloud is a branch of a larger filament extending from the Centaurus Cluster that is known as the Southern Supercluster Strand which also encompasses the Fornax-Eridanus-Dorado complex which is also known as the Southern Supercluster.
+The Southern Supercluster Srand extends all the way to the Perseus–Pisces Supercluster.
+The Telescopium−Grus Cloud which is part of the Southern Supercluster Strand, along with the Centaurus–Puppis–PP filament, which contains the Antila Wall and both extend to the Perseus–Pisces Supercluster, form a wall bounding the Sculptor Void.